 The book’s image is a reproduction of a photo that can be found inside the Street Survivors album.

-I love the photo, but my protests about the distressed font fell on deaf ears as did my recommendation that the star be replaced with Artimus’ marine sergeant stripes.
-They did, at least, include a pair of horizontal drum sticks, which is pretty cool.
-The photo was taken by Dave Alexander, who also shot the cover for the Eagles’ Hotel California.
+I love the original photo, taken by Dave Alexander, who also shot the cover for the Eagles’ Hotel California.
+But my protests about the distressed font on the cover fell on deaf ears as did my recommendation that the star be replaced with Artimus’ marine sergeant stripes.
+The publisher did, at least, include a pair of horizontal drum sticks, which is pretty cool.